FabianWirth/search.nvim/README.md

 # search.nvim

-**search.nvim** is a Neovim plugin that enhances the functionality of the Telescope plugin by providing a tab-based search experience.
-It allows you to seamlessly switch between different search modes within the Telescope window using tabs.
+*"**search.nvim** is a Neovim plugin that enhances the functionality of the Telescope plugin by providing a tab-based search experience.
+It allows you to seamlessly switch between different search modes within the Telescope window using tabs"* - ChatGPT

 ![example](https://github.com/FabianWirth/search.nvim/blob/main/example.gif)

 **this plugin is in pre-alpha state**